kul-work/Technocratic-Democracy/FAQ.md

     * Legislative Review: Can submit enacted laws to a national referendum for a vote of confidence.
     * Accountability: Subject to suspension or removal by the Senate, after consulting the population through a referendum.

-**7. How does this model impact traditional political parties?**
+**How does this model impact traditional political parties?**

 The role of traditional political parties is redefined within the Technocratic Democracy framework and is currently under development.

-**8. What is the role of media and the press in a Technocratic Democracy?**
+**What is the role of media and the press in a Technocratic Democracy?**

 The specific role and regulations governing media and the press in this model are currently under development.
 The role of the media and the press is minimal in its simulation.